wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 100 shows us how to empty directories and subdirectories

 * Script 101 ahows us all the files with a .gif extension in the current directory and all its sub-directories.

+* Script 102 shows us a script on how to decript an arcostic poem